WHAT IS URINARY INCONTINENCE?

 - TAPE PROCEDURES

 A small tape is placed around the urethra and the area of sphincter muscle, where the bladder connects to the urethra.
 The tape is made of safe synthetic material..
 This helps to keep the urethra closed and improves support.
 This procedure,for women is called a Tension-Free Vaginal Tape (TVT) or Transobsturator Tape (TOT).

 This procedure called a pubovaginal sling involves making an abdominal incision to obtain the body’s own natural tissue.
 This tissue is then placed around the urethra used to provide support to the urethra and bladder neck.
 Natural tissue avoids any complications associated with mesh.

 Prolapse surgery may be done in combination with a sling procedure if the female patient presents with stress incontinence and pelvic organ prolapse.

 - BULKING AGENTS

 This is a minimally invasive option for those who are not keen for an invasive procedure.
 It can also be used as a second procedure for someone with recurrent incontinence.
 An example of the material used for injection is Deflux.

 - ARTIFICIAL URINARY SPHINCTER

-In men, a small, fluid-filled ring is implanted around the bladder neck to keep the urinary sphincter closed until the patient has the urge to urinate.
+This surgery is more commonly done in men.
+A small, fluid-filled ring is implanted around the bladder neck to keep the urinary sphincter closed until the patient has the urge to urinate.
 In order to urinate, patient will need to press a valve implanted under the skin that causes the ring to deflate and allowing urine from the bladder to flow.